nielsboecker/HoloRepository-Core/HoloPipelines/README.md

 ## Requirements:
 Python 3.7 or above

+## Dependencies and installation:
-Dependencies can be installed by using or can be installed individually using the list from the section below
+Dependencies can be installed by using pip command as follow
 ```
 pip install -r requirements.txt
 ```

-## Dependencies:
+Some dependencies are not available through pip, they are listed below with their installation instructions

 **GDCM (Unix)**
 ```
  git clone --branch release git://git.code.sf.net/p/gdcm/gdcm